oauth-xx/oauth-ruby/README.md

 ## Compatibility

 Targeted ruby compatibility is non-EOL versions of Ruby, currently 2.7, 3.0, and 3.1.
-Ruby is limited to 2.7+ in the gemspec, and this will change with minor version bumps, while the gem is still in 0.x, in accordance with the SemVer spec.
+Ruby is limited to 2.7+ in the gemspec, and this will change with major version bumps, in accordance with the SemVer spec.

 The `main` branch now targets 1.1.x releases, for Ruby >= 2.7.
-See `v1.0-maintenance` (EOL April, 2025) branch for Ruby >= 2.7.
+See `v1.0-maintenance` (EOL April, 2023) branch for Ruby >= 2.7.
-See `v0.6-maintenance` (EOL April, 2024) branch for Ruby >= 2.4.
+See `v0.6-maintenance` (EOL April, 2023) branch for Ruby >= 2.4.
 See `v0.5-maintenance` (EOL April, 2023) branch for Ruby >= 2.0.

-NOTE: No further releases of version < 1.0.x are anticipated.
+NOTE: No further releases of versions < 1.0.x are anticipated.

 <details>
   <summary>Ruby Engine Compatibility Policy</summary>